scottcolfer/scottcolfer.github.io/newwaveproduct.md

 # A Manifesto for Pragmatic Product

-I’ve written a book called ‘New Wave Product’, it’s a manifesto for a more pragmatic approach to product management.
+I’ve written a book called **New Wave Product**, it’s a manifesto for a more pragmatic approach to product management.

 ## [Signup for updates](https://scottcolfer.substack.com/)